langchain-ai/langchain/docs/docs/integrations/providers/premai.md

 4. Head over to LaunchPad (the one with 🚀 icon).
 And there deploy your model of choice.
 Your default model will be `gpt-4`.
 You can also set and fix different generation parameters (like: max-tokens, temperature etc) and also pre-set your system prompt.

-Congratulations on creating your first deployed application on Prem 🎉 Now we can use langchain to interact with our application.
+Congratulations on creating your first deployed application on PremAI 🎉 Now we can use langchain to interact with our application.

 ```python
 from langchain_core.messages import HumanMessage, SystemMessage